kl1nton/1_Applied_Basic_Science/2_Physiology.md

 Questions 2.71-2.80
 -------------------

-??% - F: ?
+??% - F: 74, 75, 77, 78, 70

 ### Q2.71
-The liver function tests of a patient show hyPERbilirubinaemia.
+The _liver function tests_ of a patient show hyPERbilirubinaemia.
 The bilirubin is predominantly conjugated.
 Which of the following conditions is most likely to be associated with an _increase in conjugated bilirubin_?

 	A. Physiological jaundice of the newborn
 	B. Haemolysis caused by rhesus incompatibility